Waging a Campaign: Results from an Injection-Recovery Study involving 35 numerical Relativity Simulations and three Waveform Models: Introduction

 Here, we undertake a systematic survey of waveform model recovery for numerical relativity injections, prioritizing strongly precessing BBHs.
 A similar injection campaign was conducted in Ref.~\cite{Abbott:2016wiq} to assess the systematic biases in the waveform models used in GW150914.
 That particular study focused mostly on the injection-recovery of non-precessing systems.
 Our singling out strongly precessing cases for our campaign is motivated by: \begin{enumerate}[label=(\roman*)] \item Waveform systematics for non-precessing, quasicircular binary black holes are well ``under control'' with the state of the art models achieving $10^{-3}$ level of faithfulness (median) to numerical relativity simulations \cite{Cotesta:2018fcv, Varma:2018mmi, Estelles:2020twz, Pratten:2020fqn, Garcia-Quiros:2020qpx, Riemenschneider:2021ppj, Pompili:2023tna, Nagar:2023zxh}.
 Models older than these were found to cause no systematic biases in the recovery of the systems with injected parameters similar to GW150914 \cite{Abbott:2016wiq}, i.e., either no precession or weak precession \cite{TheLIGOScientific:2016wfe}. \item Precessing waveform models now attain $\lesssim 10^{-2.5}$ faithfulness (median) for systems with weak to mild precession (see, e.g., Ref.~\cite{MacUilliam:2024oif}). \item Last, although they are thought to be rare~\cite{LIGOScientific:2021psn,Hoy:2024qpy}, (vacuum) binary black hole systems exhibiting strong spin precession are astrophysically interesting as they may point to a different formation channel~\cite{Kalogera:1999tq, Mandel:2009nx, Gerosa:2018wbw,Rodriguez:2016vmx,Belczynski:2014iua,Mandel:2018hfr}.
-Therefore, the understanding of the expected level of bias in the inferred source properties for these systems will have implications on our ability to infer the binary black hole history. \end{enumerate} So far, GW200129\_065458 has been the only observation which exhibits spin-precession \cite{LIGOScientific:2021djp, Hannam:2022pit, Macas:2023wiw}.
+Therefore, the understanding of the expected level of bias in the inferred source properties for these systems will have implications on our ability to infer the binary black hole history. \end{enumerate} So far, GW200129\_065458 has been the only observation which exhibits spin-precession under the assumption of circular orbits \cite{LIGOScientific:2021djp, Hannam:2022pit, Macas:2023wiw, Estelles:2025zah}.
 The rarity of detecting GW200129\_065458-like systems has been quantified by Ref.~\cite{Hoy:2024qpy} to be once out of every $\lesssim 50$ events.
-At the time of GW200129\_065458, it was shown in Ref.~\cite{Hannam:2022pit} that the numerical relativity surrogate model, \textsc{NRSur7dq4} \cite{Varma:2019csw}, was the least likely to produce biased parameter estimates for a strongly precessing BBH with dimensionless primary spin magnitude of $0.9$ and spin tilt angle of nearly $90^\circ$ (possibly due to incorporating multipole-asymmetries~\cite{Kolitsidou:2024vub}, although see Refs.~\cite{Payne:2022spz,Gupte:2024jfe,Fernando:2024zcd, Planas:2025jny} which disagree with some of these findings).
+At the time of GW200129\_065458, it was shown in Ref.~\cite{Hannam:2022pit} that the numerical relativity surrogate model, \textsc{NRSur7dq4} \cite{Varma:2019csw}, was the least likely to produce biased parameter estimates for a strongly precessing BBH with dimensionless primary spin magnitude of $0.9$ and spin tilt angle of nearly $90^\circ$ (possibly due to incorporating multipole-asymmetries~\cite{Kolitsidou:2024vub} also confirmed recently by Ref.~\cite{Estelles:2025zah}).
+N.B.: the consensus on the detectability of spin precession for this event is not universal and can change depending on the assumptions made \cite{Payne:2022spz,Gupte:2024jfe,Fernando:2024zcd, Planas:2025jny}.